AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 ### Answer

 Data transfer refers to the amount of data transferred through your scenario.
-For example, suppose you have a scenario that retrieves a 100KB image from FTP and reduces its size to 50KB and saves both images to Dropbox.
+For example, suppose you have a scenario that retrieves a 100KB image from FTP and reduces its size to 50KB and saves both images to [!DNL Dropbox].
 The amount of data used in this scenario is 150KB.

 ## What is a connection?

 ### Answer

 A connection is the link between your [!DNL Workfront Fusion] account and the third-party service you want to use.
 The connection can be easily created when editing a scenario.
-To add a connection, click the **Add** button in the module setting and follow the step-by-step instructions.
+To add a connection, click the **[!UICONTROL Add]** button in the module setting and follow the step-by-step instructions.

 For more information, see [About connecting [!DNL Adobe Workfront Fusion] to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).